rolme/ytscript/README.md

 # @rolme/ytscript

-A powerful CLI tool and Node.js package for downloading and summarizing YouTube video transcripts.
+A powerful CLI tool and Node.js package for downloading and summarizing YouTube video transcripts using AI (ChatGPT and Claude).

 ## Features

 - Download transcripts from YouTube videos
-- Summarize transcripts using AI (ChatGPT or Claude)
+- Generate AI-powered summaries using:
+  - OpenAI's ChatGPT for concise, accurate summaries
+  - Anthropic's Claude for detailed, nuanced analysis
+- Customize summary style (concise or detailed)
+- Control summary length and format
 - Support for multiple languages
 - Both CLI and programmatic usage
-- Customizable summary styles and lengths
+- Flexible output options (console or file)

 ## Installation